nhsconnect/gpconnect/pages/designprinciples/designprinciples_open_api_principles.md

   - for example, to pull bundles of resources without using the full generic querying syntax
 - Uniform Resource Identification (URI) as the resource's [Logical Identity](https://www.hl7.org/fhir/DSTU2/resource.html#id){:target="_blank"}
 - business identifiers (such as NHS Number) used to resolve a resource's [Logical Identity](https://www.hl7.org/fhir/DSTU2/resource.html#id){:target="_blank"}
 - resources represented as either [XML or JSON](https://www.hl7.org/fhir/DSTU2/formats.html#wire){:target="_blank"} as requested by the API consumer.
 To ensure maximum accessibility, GP Connect is expecting producers to support both formats.
-However since XML is on average 30% larger on the wire there is a preference towards use of JSON.
+However, since XML is on average 30% larger on the wire there is a preference towards use of JSON.
 - HTML content to utilise XHTML in line with the [FHIR Narrative](https://www.hl7.org/fhir/DSTU2/narrative.html){:target="_blank"} guidance
 - eTags for [managing version aware updates](https://www.hl7.org/fhir/DSTU2/http.html#concurrency){:target="_blank"}